tommyvct/tommyvct.github.io/README.md

     Then click the green `Create repository` button.
 This will finish the creatiion of your resume repository.

 ### Configure this repository for GitHub Pages
-Once we have the repository, you should be able to see the following screen:
+Once we have the repository, you should be able to see the following screen looks like this:
 ![](images/configureStart.png)
 1. Upload your resume
     Rename your resume as `index.md` first.
     Click on `Add file`, then `Upload files`.
-    Drag in your resume as indicated, make sure your file is uploaded:
+    Drag in your resume as indicated, make sure your file is uploaded.
+It will look like this:
     ![](images/uploadResume.png)
     Then click the green `Commit changes` button.
 This will add your resume to the repository.
 2. Bring GitHub Pages up and running
-    Click on the `Settings` tab, then scroll down to the `GitHub Pages` section:
+    Click on the `Settings` tab, then scroll down to the `GitHub Pages` section.
+It will look like this:
     ![](images/githubPagesSettings.png)
     As indicated, the website is up and running now.
     Click on the link of your website to have a look.